BogyJ/AutomationFramework/README.md

 - `src/test/java/runners` TestNG runners

 ## How to Run Tests
-- Before running tests make sure you have entered correct test parameters in `src/test/resources/testParameters.xlsx` Excel file
+- Before running tests make sure you have entered correct test parameters in `src/test/resources/testParameters.xlsx` Excel file (supported browser are either `chrome` or `firefox`)
 - After providing test parameters then you can enter keywords for each search engine in `src/test/resources/testData.xlsx` Excel file (note that Excel sheet name represents search engine)
 - If you have locally set up gradle binary then you can `cd` into project root and run the tests by command `gradle clean test`
 - If you do not have installed gradle binary locally then you can `cd` into project root folder and use `gradlew` (gradle wrapper) instead `./gradlew clean test`